Deep learning based numerical approximation algorithms for stochastic partial differential equations

-In the following two subsections (Subsection~\ref{subsec:algo1} and Subsection~\ref{subsec:algo-Full-gen}) we merge the above derivations to precisely formulate the proposed approximation algorithm, first, in a special case (Subsection~\ref{subsec:algo1}) and, thereafter, in the general case (Subsection~\ref{subsec:algo-Full-gen}).
+In the following two subsections we merge the derivations above and provide precise formulations of the proposed approximation algorithm; first in a special case in Subsection~\ref{subsec:algo1}) and then in the general case in Subsection~\ref{subsec:algo-Full-gen}.